 “This video should be compulsory viewing for all social workers and trainee social workers.”

 New funding from Kavli Trust means this may become a reality.
 Curious Monkey is now working on three new 360 films, which will be shorter and more suitable for use in training settings for those working with young people, as well as other events.
 The films will be made available online.

 “In order to create long lasting change through the films, we will work with young people and professionals in the care system to identify the most important issues to be explored in the films” says Amy Golding, artistic director at Curious Monkey.

 She adds that they will also work closely with an evaluator from the consultation stage to develop a robust impact assessment for the project.

 “Young people will be integral to the process of making the films from the start, sharing their voices and supporting their learning through shadowing and creative input”, Golding says.

 Young people from Troupe will also be trained as facilitators and will deliver the training workshops to professionals alongside Curious Monkey staff.

-Gillian Firth, Amy Golding, Orion and Jenny Dewar in Curious Monkey during Kavli Trust’s visit in January 2020.
+From left trustee of the Curious Monkey Board, Gillian Firth, Artistic Director Amy Golding, Troupe member and spokes person Orion Ashton Blake and Executive Director, Jenny Dewar in Curious Monkey during Kavli Trust’s visit in January 2020.
 Photo: Hanne Eide Andersen/Kavli Trust